camunda-community-hub/zeebe-client-node-js/README.md

 The parameterization of the client and workers helps to catch errors in code, and if your interface definitions are good, can go a long way to making sure that your workers and client emit the correct payloads and have a strong expectation about what they will receive, but it does not give you any _run-time safety_.

-Your type definition may be incorrect, or the variables or custom headers may simply not be there at run-time, as there is no type checking in the broker, and other factors are involved, such as tasks with input and output mappings, and data added to the workflow variables by REST calls and other workers.
+Your type definition may be incorrect, or the variables or custom headers may simply not be there at run-time, as there is no type checking in the broker, and other factors are involved, such as tasks with input and output mappings, and data added to the process variables by REST calls and other workers.

 You should consider: